Jimmy Gallagher: Professional career

-National and Olympic teams
+National team

-Gallagher earned five caps with the U.S. national team.
+Gallagher earned five caps with the United States national team.
 He played in all three U.S. games at the 1930 FIFA World Cup as the U.S. made it to the semifinals.
 He also played a friendly with Brazil following the cup.
-His last game with the national team came in the U.S. victory over Mexico on May 24, 1934 which qualified the U.S. for the 1934 FIFA World Cup finals.
+His last game with the national team came in the U.S. victory over Mexico on May 24, 1934, which qualified the U.S. for the 1934 FIFA World Cup finals.
 He is often confused with another Jimmy Gallagher, who played for the U.S. at the 1928 Olympics in Amsterdam.

 Personal

 In 1937 Gallagher married Marie Coughlin.
 They went on to have two daughters, Rita Gallager (Weber) and Carol Gallagher (Such).
-He has 11 grandchildren and 23 great grandchildren.
+He has 11 grandchildren, 23 great-grandchildren, and 5 great-great-grandchildren.

 Gallagher was inducted into the National Soccer Hall of Fame in 1986.